Alvin-Liew/EDR-Home-Lab-Attack-and-Defense/README.md

 ![image](https://github.com/Alvin-Liew/EDR-Home-Lab-Attack-and-Defense/assets/105011531/93918b98-abd8-4c7d-87f4-9561a47658b3)

 (Notice: The D&R rule properly terminated the parent process since the system shell hung and failed to return anything from the whoami command because the parent process was terminated.
-This is effective because in a real ransomeware senario the parent process is likely the ransomeware payload or lateral movement tool that would be terminated in this case)
+This is effective because in a real ransomware scenario the parent process is likely the ransomware payload or lateral movement tool that would be terminated in this case)

 ##

-Now we will be taking advantage of a more advanced capability if our EDR sensor which is to automatically scan files or processes for the presence of malware based on a Yara signature.
+Now we will be taking advantage of a more advanced capability of our EDR sensor which is to automatically scan files or processes for the presence of malware based on a Yara signature.

-Yara is a program that is mostly used for binary or tectual pattern-based malware identification and classification.
+Yara is a program that is mostly used for binary or textual pattern-based malware identification and classification.
 It enables researchers and security experts to create rules that characterize distinctive features of certain malware families or malevolent behaviors.
 By comparing them to a specified set of criteria, Yara assists in sorting through massive volumes of data to uncover harmful artifacts during system analysis.
 These rules may then be applied to files, processes, or even network traffic to detect possible threats.
 Customized detection signature creation is especially helpful for threat hunting and incident response, as it allows for the quick identification of known and even undiscovered harmful materials.

 Since we already know we’re dealing with the Sliver C2 payload, we can be more targeted in our exercise by using a signature specifically looking for Sliver